← Medical Devices & Procedures

 Current status

-HIFU is a promising treatment option for certain types of cancer, particularly for patients who are not good candidates for surgery or radiation therapy.
-However, its limitations and optimal patient selection require further research.
+HIFU is a treatment option for localized prostate cancer and other types of cancer, but its use is still limited and more research is needed to determine its long-term efficacy and safety.
+It may be best suited for patients who are not good candidates for surgery or radiation therapy.

 Moderate evidence